Skip to main content

 App and Digital Experience

-Blue Apron: Blue Apron's app (iOS 4.6 / Android 3.9) covers meal selection, upcoming deliveries, and a recipe archive.
-Video content and wine pairing suggestions are useful extras.
-The Android version has historically lagged behind iOS in stability.
-Account management is functional but the UI feels slightly dated compared to HelloFresh or Factor.
+Blue Apron: Blue Apron's app (iOS 4.6 / Android 3.9) covers meal selection, upcoming deliveries, and a recipe archive, and adds video content plus wine pairing suggestions that EveryPlate's app has no equivalent for.
+The Android version has historically lagged behind iOS in stability, and the UI feels slightly more dated than EveryPlate's.
+Choose Blue Apron over EveryPlate on the app if the recipe videos and wine pairings matter to you; if you just want reliable box management at the lowest price, EveryPlate's simpler app is enough.

 EveryPlate: EveryPlate's app (iOS 4.6 / Android 4.0) covers the basics: browse meals, select your weekly box, manage delivery dates, and skip weeks.
-It shares infrastructure with the HelloFresh family, which means it's reliable and well-maintained, but EveryPlate-specific features are minimal.
-No recipe video library or advanced customization, just the essentials.
+It shares the HelloFresh Group infrastructure, so it is reliable and well-maintained, but it skips the extras Blue Apron builds in, with no recipe video library or wine pairing tools.
+Choose EveryPlate over Blue Apron here if a fast, dependable app for managing a cheap weekly box beats having culinary bonus features you may never open.

 App: both functional.
 Blue Apron: Decent on iOS, inconsistent on Android.
 The wine pairing and video recipe features stand out, but the overall UX needs a refresh.
 EveryPlate: Functional but basic.
 Does the job for weekly meal selection.
 Lacks the extras of premium-tier apps.